eArmada8/kuro_mdl_tool/README.md

 There are no command line options.

-### kuro_gltf_to_skeleton.py
+### kuro_gltf_to_meshes.py
-Double click the python script to run, and it will attempt to pull the skeleton out of each glTF file it finds (.glb or .gltf).
-It will generate a gltf_filename_skeleton.json file for every gltf_filename.glb that it finds.
-This is very experimental, and it is very likely that the file will need to be customized before use.
-At the very least, "type" and "mesh_index" must be fixed for the base nodes of the meshes.
-Extra nodes might also need to be removed.
+Double click the python script to run, and it will attempt to pull the meshes, skeleton and bone palettes out of each glTF file it finds (.glb or .gltf).
+It will write to the same folder that kuro_mdl_export_meshes.py writes to.
+This is very experimental, and it can only output in MDL v1 format (i.e. for Kuro 1, although CLE Kuro 2 accepts MDL v1 files).
+It does not output materials, so use the material_info.json from kuro_mdl_export_meshes.py.

+**Command line arguments:**
+`kuro_gltf_to_meshes.py [-h] [-c] [-o] mdl_filename`

+`-h, --help`
+Shows help message.

+`-c, --completemaps`
+.vgmap files will have the entire skeleton, with every bone available to the mesh, included with each mesh.
+This will result in many empty vertex groups upon import into Blender.
+The default behavior is to only include vertex groups that contain at least one vertex.
+Complete maps are primarily useful when merging one mesh into another.

+`-o, --overwrite`
+Overwrite existing files without prompting.

+**Complete VGMap Setting:**

+Many modders prefer that complete VGmaps is the default, rather than a command line option.
+You can (permanently) change the default behavior by editing the python script itself.
+There is a line at the top:
+`complete_vgmaps_default = False`
+which you can change to
+`complete_vgmaps_default = True`
+This will also change the command line argument `-c, --completemaps` into `-p, --partialmaps` which you would call to enable non-empty group vgmaps instead.

 ### cle_compress.py
 This script will compress files with zstandard so they can be used in Kuro no Kiseki 2 (CLE release).
 If double-clicked, it will compress all files it finds in the current directory, assuming they are not .py, .bak, or already compressed.
 This is not necessary with output from the importer since the files are already compressed, but would be needed for textures, etc.